-Beliefs like ‘I never win’, ‘I’m not good enough’ and ‘I could never do what they did’ severely limit what we are willing to try and keep us talking to ourselves in demeaning ways.
-Our focus is kept on what is not working in our lives, and with these beliefs, we will also deny or ‘talk down’ the good experiences or successes that we have had.
+Beliefs like ‘I never win’, ‘I’m not good enough’, and ‘I could never do what they did’ severely limit what we are willing to try and keep us talking to ourselves in un-supportive ways.
+Our focus is kept on what is not working in our lives, and with these beliefs, we will also deny or ‘talk down’ the good experiences or successes that we have.

 Our personal beliefs are not universally true.
-They are ideas we have that change as we grow in experience.
-Knowing this and knowing where our beliefs come from, we can work on changing them by either watching and changing our self-talk or changing the ‘experiences’ we are having in our lives to bring about different results.
+They are ideas we have that change as we grow with experience.
+If we can understand this and realize where our beliefs came from, we can work on changing them by becoming aware of and then changing our self-talk and changing the ‘experiences’ we are having in our lives to bring about different results.